programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Wordfish modelling is typically performed on corpora of dozens or hundreds of documents, each usually containing hundreds or thousands of words.
 YouTube comments tend to be very short in length, but popular videos will often be accompanied by thousands of comments; enough to make up for their brevity, as long as the shortest comments are excluded prior to modeling.

 ### Selecting Comments for the Corpus
-Wordfish can now be modeled on text from the dataset.
-To do this, first select the specific columns in all_data that you would like to include in our model.
-For our project, we include the comment text, which we placed in the "uniqueWords" column, as well as the video channel title, the partisan indicator we created above, and the commentId that YouTube automatically generates as a unique identifier for each comment.
+To initiate the steps leading to creating the Wordfish model itself, first select the specific columns that you would like to include in your model.
+This lesson incorporates the comment text, placed in the "uniqueWords" column, as well as the video channel title, the partisan indicator created above, and the commentId that YouTube automatically generates as a unique identifier for each comment.

 ```
 wfAll <- select(all_data, commentId, uniqueWords, videoChannelTitle, partisan, numbWords)